Management Bulletin 18-07

 - If the family fee has changed, the contractor must issue a Notice of Action (NOA) in accordance with California Code of Regulations, Title 5 (5 CCR), Section 18119 reflecting the new family fee.
 The effective date of the NOA must be July 1, 2018.

 Note: While effective dates of NOAs are normally prospective in nature, this action must be implemented as of July 1, 2018 to give families the benefit of the reduction in fees as required by the Budget Act of 2017.
 Families will still have an opportunity to appeal the calculation of the family fee within 14 calendar days of the date the NOA is issued, assuming it is hand-delivered to the parent, or within 19 calendar days of issuance if served by mail.

 - If the recalculation results in a lower family fee, contractors must credit or refund any overpayment in family fees that parents have paid.
 The NOA should include the amount to be refunded or credited to the family as a result of the recalculation.

 - If recalculation results in a higher fee, that higher fee cannot be assessed until the next certification.
 Pursuant to EC Section 8263(h)(4), a family may voluntarily report income or other changes.
 This information shall only be used to reduce family fees, increase the family’s services, or extend the period of family’s eligibility before recertification.

-- Agencies needing additional time to complete this process must contact their Early Education and Support Division (EESD) Field Services Regional Consultant prior to November 30, 2018, to request an extension.
+- Agencies needing additional time to complete this process must contact their Early Learning and Care Division (ELCD) Field Services Regional Consultant prior to November 30, 2018, to request an extension.